 The performance of each class is computed from the confusion matrix as shown in table 4.3 by identifying the correctly classified instances diagonally against the actual number of instances in a category row-wise.
 As we understand from the confusion matrix in table 4.1.1, "politics" category registered the best accuracy of 99%, followed by "health" and "agriculture" with 97.12% and "education" 96.88% accuracy.
 On the other hand, "sport" category has least performance because this category has low internal similarity.
 The performance of the classifier is also measured using F-measure value as shown in table 4.1.2.
 Based on the F-measure value, the DECISION TREE classifier in table 4.1.2 shows that the category "sport" is classified less accurate than the other categories but the "politics", "health", and "agriculture" are classified more accurately than other categories while the "sport" category has low performance which is 94.2% F-measure.
-This indicates that the instances cluster in to the corresponding cluster of the "sport" category have fewer words in common than others.
-Due to this, the "sport" category is classified less accurate than other categories.
+This indicates that the instances cluster in to the corresponding cluster of the "sport" categories.